jquery-archive/plugins.jquery.com/pages/docs/publish.md

 The jQuery Plugins Registry will look in the root level of your repository for any files named `*.jquery.json`.
 You will want to create
 <code><em>yourplugin</em>.jquery.json</code> according to the [package manifest
 specification](/docs/package-manifest/).
+Use an online JSON verifier such as [JSONlint](http://jsonlint.com) to make sure the file is valid.
 You are now ready to publish your plugin!

 ## Publishing a Version